padster/CalendarThemeExtension/README.md

 ## Contact
 If you have any issues with the extension, please post them [here](https://github.com/padster/CalendarThemeExtension/issues) on github (preferred) or on the chrome extension's [support page](https://chrome.google.com/webstore/detail/custom-calendar-backgroun/acjecbgflnhmeldadcbblhfdimhifpki?hl=en).

-Alternatively, if you'd like to help me keep this extension running, open-source and free, contributions are welcome at [ko-fi](https://ko-fi.com/padsterpat).
+Alternatively, if you'd like to help me keep this extension running, open-source and free, contributions are welcome via [stripe](https://donate.stripe.com/00g4i67pe4JO9pK4gq).